PMMA Pyrolysis Simulation -- from Micro- to Real-Scale: Conclusions

-In general, it seems attainable to simulate fire propagation in FDS, based on material parameters.
-Usage of a gas mixture allows to capture the MCC and TGA experiments and prevents FDS from scaling the mass introduced into the fluid domain.
+Employing a gas mixture allows to capture the MCC and TGA experiments and prevents FDS from scaling the mass introduced into the fluid domain.
 Thus, it is a step towards more physical parameter sets.
-The higher resolution in the simple cone setup can account for uneven radiative heat flux and sample consumption.
+The higher fluid cell resolution in the simple cone setup, compared to similar studies, can account for uneven radiative heat flux and sample consumption.

+A clear limitation is the enormous computational cost and runtime for determining the material parameter sets.
+We are currently investigating different strategies to significantly reduce the runtime, by using different sampling methods and artificial-intelligence based approaches.

 Overall, it seems clear that many parameters on all levels of this endeavour are important, and their influence needs more cohesive investigation.
 It is not sufficient to focus on the bench- and micro-scale experiments alone.
 Despite good performance during these simulations, it is not obvious how the parameters perform in the real-scale.
 It is necessary to look into the whole chain of setups, to understand how well the parameters eventually translate over to the real-scale.
 Furthermore, the impact of other model parameters, like the radiative fraction, or the radiation model in general, needs further investigation.
 Finally, the landscape of experimental data is fractured specifically for real-scale setups with the same sample material as in the smaller scales.
 Within these constrains, the parameter set should yield a response close to the observations in the experiments at all scales.
 This ultimately means the parameter set needs to compensate for the simulation model and experimental shortcomings, which can hardly be accomplished by a "physical" parameter set, thus it needs to be an "effective" representation.